guitarbeat/Personal-Website/memory-bank/activeContext.md

 ## Current Focus
 We are currently implementing Phase 2 of the SASS Variable Standardization project.
 This phase focuses on creating enhanced systems for spacing, typography, and shadows, along with comprehensive function and mixin libraries and utility classes.

-### Core Systems Implementation
+## Phase 2 Implementation Review

+### Completed Work
-We have successfully implemented the core systems for Phase 2:
+We have successfully implemented the core systems for Phase 2 of the SASS Variable Standardization project:

+1. **Enhanced Spacing System**
+   - Created a structured spacing scale with a non-linear progression based on 4px units
+   - Implemented semantic spacing tokens for common UI patterns
-- Enhanced spacing system with structured scale and component-specific tokens
+   - Defined component-specific spacing tokens for consistent component styling
-- Enhanced typography system with modular type scale and typography roles
-- Enhanced shadow system with elevation levels and theme-aware shadows

-### Function and Mixin Libraries
-We have created dedicated files for each system:
+   - Created responsive spacing tokens that adapt based on viewport size
-- `_spacing.scss`: Functions and mixins for accessing and applying spacing values
+   - Implemented comprehensive functions and mixins for accessing and applying spacing values
+   - Created utility classes for common spacing needs (padding, margin, gap)

+2. **Enhanced Typography System**
+   - Implemented a modular type scale with a ratio of 1.25
+   - Defined semantic type sizes for common UI patterns
+   - Created typography roles with detailed styles for headings and text
+   - Implemented both fluid and breakpoint-based responsive typography
+   - Established a vertical rhythm system for consistent spacing
-- `_typography.scss`: Functions and mixins for accessing and applying typography styles
+   - Created functions and mixins for accessing and applying typography styles
+   - Implemented utility classes for typography needs (headings, text styles, font properties)

+3. **Enhanced Shadow System**
+   - Created an elevation system with corresponding shadows
+   - Implemented theme-aware shadows that adapt to light/dark themes
+   - Defined component-specific shadows for consistent styling
+   - Created state-based shadows for interactive elements
+   - Implemented inner shadows for depth and dimension
-- `_shadows.scss`: Functions and mixins for accessing and applying shadow values
+   - Created functions and mixins for accessing and applying shadow values
+   - Implemented utility classes for shadow needs (elevation, component, interactive)

+4. **Utility Classes Organization**
+   - Created dedicated files for each system's utility classes
+   - Organized utilities by category for better maintainability
+   - Consolidated utilities into a single index file for easy importing
+   - Ensured consistent naming conventions across all utility classes

-### Utility Classes
+### Next Steps
+To complete Phase 2 of the SASS Variable Standardization project, we need to:

+1. **Component Updates**
+   - Identify components that would benefit most from the new token system
+   - Create a prioritized list of components to update
+   - Develop a strategy for updating components (all at once vs. incremental)
+   - Begin updating components to use the new token system

+2. **Documentation**
-We have implemented comprehensive utility classes for each system:
+   - Create comprehensive documentation for each system
-- `utilities/_spacing.scss`: Utility classes for padding, margin, and gap
-- `utilities/_typography.scss`: Utility classes for headings, text styles, and font properties
+   - Develop usage guidelines and examples
-- `utilities/_shadows.scss`: Utility classes for elevation shadows, component shadows, and interactive shadows
+   - Document the utility classes and their applications
+   - Create a style guide showcasing the new systems

+3. **Responsive Enhancements**
+   - Enhance the breakpoint system with contextual breakpoints
+   - Develop mixins for common responsive patterns
+   - Create a container query approach for component-level responsiveness

+4. **Animation System**
+   - Create a comprehensive animation library
+   - Define standard durations and easing functions
+   - Implement a system for managing animation complexity
+   - Create animation utility classes

+### Implementation Strategy
+For the remaining work, we will follow this strategy:

+1. **Component Updates**: Start with the most frequently used components and those with the most inconsistent styling.
+Update them incrementally to minimize disruption.

+2. **Documentation**: Create documentation alongside component updates to ensure accurate and up-to-date information.

+3. **Responsive Enhancements**: Implement these after component updates to ensure they address actual needs identified during the update process.

+4. **Animation System**: Implement this last, as it builds upon the other systems and requires them to be stable.

 ## Recent Changes
+- **[2023-07-22]** - Consolidated typography files by merging _typography-legacy.scss into _typography.scss
 - **[2023-07-22]** - Fixed SASS deprecation warnings in ConflictMediation component by removing unnecessary `& {}` wrappers
 - **[2023-07-22]** - Fixed undefined mixin error in _utilities.scss by adding the missing mixins import
 - **[2023-07-22]** - Fixed SASS compilation error by separating legacy typography styles into a new file